Validated by the World Wide Web Consortium

 3. Mr Baker’s Garden: Below the Colcombe Castle opposite the public car park this small garden is dedicated to the memory of Mr Baker who owned the local tannery.

 4. Govers Meadow Garden: Where Govers Meadow joins Dolphin Street this small garden is just the place to rest after shopping in the town.
 This garden was given to the parish by the family of the late Mr Gover.

 Pavilion.
 The sports Pavilion was built with local support and a National Lottery grant.
 The main room is available for bookings; please contact Carol Turner Tel: 553396

 Playground: A playground for use by young children; maintained by the Parish Council.

 MUGA: A Multi Use Games Area Surface was laid by EDDC in 2009.
 Final plans for the development of the area are to be agreed between the Playing Fields Committee, the Reece Strawbridge Centre and the Council.
 Some funding has been promised by the Colyton Carnival Committee and other funds are being sought from EDDC (S106 funds).

 Tennis Courts: Two courts are available to hire by the hour.
-Keys held at the Spar shop, Market Place.
+Keys held at the Premier shop, Market Place.